Beware of "Gemini 2 Software By Brandon Lewis" Binary Trading Scam

 Oct 1, 2016

 The "Gemini 2 Software By Brandon Lewis" binary trading software located at website: www.gemini2.co, is another binary trading software scam.
 There is no such binary option trading software, and the people in the video on the so-called Brandon Lewis's website are actors.
 Also, if you search the internet, you will not find a Brandon Lewis that created an auto trading software called Gemini 2 or Gemini 1 on any reputable websites.
-The scammers behind the fake software and website aims are to trick online users into signing up for binary options trading accounts with a broker and deposit a minimum of $250 in order to get started.
+The scammers behind the fake software and website aims are to trick online users into signing up for binary options trading accounts with a broker and depositing a minimum of $250 in order to get started.

 Please continue reading below.